david-leon/Dandelion/docs/dandelion_module.md

 * **x**: Theano shared variable, expression, numpy array or callable.
 Initial value, expression or initializer for this parameter.
 * **shape**: tuple of int, optional.
 A tuple of integers representing the desired shape of the parameter tensor.
 * **name**: str, optional.
-A descriptive name for the parameter variable.
-If not specified, it'll be auto-named as [1]_[2]@[3], in which 1 is the variable instance name, 2 is the class name, and 3 is the module instance name
+It's recommended to let the Dandelion framework name the variable automatically.

 ```python
 .collect_params(include=None, exclude=None, include_self=True)